 Atelier Sauvage

-I was born in Briançon, a small town in the french alps, surrounded by the mountains.
+I was born in Briançon, a small town in the French Alps, surrounded by the mountains.
 I spent most of my childhood and teenage years in this environment and left when I finished high school to study in different places.

-I grew up in a family who made me connect very early with art and creation.
-First, my grandmother was an art teacher and kept painting her whole life and my aunt is a painter as well.
-Additionnally, from early childhood my parents took us to theatre shows and music festivals and travelled with us every year to big cities where we visited major art exhibitions.
+I grew up in a family that made me connect very early with art and creation.
+First, my grandmother was an art teacher and kept painting her whole life, and my aunt is a painter as well.

 I came to design creation through cabinet-making.
 Working with wood made me realize the sensuality and poetry of this material as well as the emotional power of objects.

-My aesthetics is nurtured by the random effects of natural phenomenons such as erosion and the natural wear of materials exposed to the elements.
-I also like to explore the poetry that lies in the slight imbalance and irregularities provided by the human eye and gestures.
-In my creative process, design and manufacturing are deeply intertwined phases.
 Even if I sometimes draw very precise things beforehand, working at the bench is a decisive step.
 The grain of the wood and its specific shades, the way it reacts when you start working, all these elements influence the final direction of a project.
 I also like to start from what I have at hand to create and develop new ideas.
 I discovered that constraints can be a great source of creativity, and this approach allows me to extend the life of the trees in my workshop, trying to value even the smallest scraps.

 Working with wood has been the most obvious introduction to crafting objects.
 I have seen my dad making wooden furniture for our house all along my childhood, which gave me a sense that working with wood was something accessible.
 Then, I discovered the poetry of this material.
-When talking about trees from a scientific point of view, we use words like « population » or « individuals » .
-It means that it is impossible to find two identical trees.
-Each one possesses its own character, its own beauty.

 Trust yourself and do what you really want to do.
 Try things when you want to, don’t be scared to fail.